 Firms should consider developing a systematic approach for incorporating the needs of customers into the design of customer.
 The key to developing a successful new customer experience is to develop a response to a customer need that is unique, compelling, and adoptable.
 A response so attractive that customers are willing to change long-standing, often deeply ingrained behavior.

 8: Have an integrated customer strategy.
-Disparate databases of customer information prevent companies from gaining a holistic view of the customer throughout the organization.
+Disparate databases of customer information prevent companies from gaining a holistic view of the customer throughout the organisation.
 All too often, companies employ tactics that address products and not customers.
 That’s because they are still looking at accounts on file, rather than at customer relationships.

 9: Define and map data requirements.
 Know what customer data is necessary and from what system it will originate.
 A firm understanding of the level of customer data – account or household level – is critical.